integrixy/demo-customer-support/README.md

 # Customer Service Demo

-A demo of an AI agent that investigates customer order issues, calculates compensation for delays, and notifies the account manager by email — built with [Ballerina](https://ballerina.io) and the Model Context Protocol (MCP).
+A demo of an AI agent that investigates customer order issues, calculates compensation for delays, and notifies the account manager by email — built with WSO2 Agent Builder.

 ![Customer Resolution Agent](image.png)